 As a health system or hospital risk professional, you know things aren’t great out there lately.
 I read a recent article about a situation that occurred in the Midwest where a man was arrested in connection to an alleged bomb threat at a health center because he was “on hold too long.”
 While this seems like an extreme reaction to frustration, other more common acts of violence against healthcare professionals take place every hour.

 Your team shows up to heal, comfort, and support, yet they’re increasingly being assaulted and intimidated.
 These are not isolated events.
-Fortunately, there’s much you can do to prevent or lessen them.
+Fortunately, there is much you can do to prevent or lessen them.
 Keep reading.

-Where: The most frequent locations for violence in hospitals are psychiatric departments, EDs, waiting rooms, and geriatric units, with rural areas having higher prevalence rates than urban areas.1,2
+Where: The most frequent locations for violence in hospitals are psychiatric departments, emergency departments (EDs), waiting rooms, and geriatric units, with rural areas having higher rates than urban areas.1,2

-Who: Estimates of the prevalence of workplace violence against physicians are 24.4% to 59.3%, 9.5% to 62.1% against nurses, and 15.1% to 68.4% against receptionists.2 Registered nurses (RNs), nursing assistants, and patient care assistants experience particularly high rates of workplace violence.3,4
+Who: Estimates of the prevalence of workplace violence against physicians range from 24.4% to 59.3%; from 9.5% to 62.1% against nurses; and from 15.1% to 68.4% against receptionists.2 Registered nurses (RNs), nursing assistants, and patient care assistants experience particularly high rates of workplace violence.3,4

-What: The types of violence that appear to be most prevalent are threats, bullying, physical assault, sexual assault, and harassment.
+What: The types of violence that appear to be most rampant are threats, bullying, physical assault, sexual assault, and harassment.

 The researchers estimated pre-event costs at $3.62 billion, primarily for prevention measures.
 They cited post-event costs, including healthcare, work loss, case management, staffing, and infrastructure repair, as $14.65 billion.